peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Deprecated.</b> Instead, use .ToObject<PeterO.Numbers.ERational>() in .NET or .ToObject(com.upokecenter.numbers.ERational.class) in Java.

 Converts this object to a rational number.
+See the ToObject overload taking a type for more information.

 <b>Return Value:</b>